CalderaWP/caldera-js/packages/components/src/components/elements/RemotePost/README.md

 ```

 ### Show Excerpt Only
-The prop `showFullContent`, if set to false, which is its default value, causes the component to display the post excerpt - `post.excerpt.rendered`
+The prop `showFullContent`, if set to false, which is its default optionValue, causes the component to display the post excerpt - `post.excerpt.rendered`

 ```jsx
 <RemotePost